MUFG Privacy Statement

 - Sensory Information: audio, electronic, visual, and similar information

 - Inferences: inferences drawn from any of the information identified above to create a profile about you reflecting your preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

-We may use (and may have used during the 12-month period prior to the effective date of this Statement) your personal information for the purposes described in our Privacy Policies and for the following business purposes specified in the CCPA:
+We may use (and may have used during the 12-month period prior to the Last Updated date of this Statement) your personal information for the purposes described in our Privacy Policies and for the following business purposes specified in the CCPA/CPRA:

 - Debugging to identify and repair errors that impair existing intended functionality

 - Undertaking internal research for technological development and demonstration

 - Undertaking activities to verify or maintain the quality or safety of a service or device that is owned, manufactured, manufactured for, or controlled by us, and to improve, upgrade, or enhance the service or device that is owned, manufactured, manufactured for, or controlled by us.

 We do not collect or process sensitive personal information for purposes of inferring characteristics about consumers.